jacqueline-lam/portfolio-api/README.md

     $ bundle install

+And then run the following to create tables in database:

+    $ rails db:migrate

-And then run:
+And then run the following to create seed data:

     $ rails db:seed

-And then run:
+And then run server:

     $ rails s

-Lastly, to browse the API in your browser at your localhost, link to http://localhost:3000/api/v1/projects to see all projects and http://localhost:3000/api/v1/stacks to see all technical stacks.
+You can now browse the API in your browser at your localhost, link to http://localhost:3000/api/v1/projects to see all projects and http://localhost:3000/api/v1/stacks to see all technical stacks.

+### Frontend Installation
+Download zip from my project repository: https://github.com/jacqueline-lam/portfolio-app

+Make sure Backend API is running at http://localhost:3000/

+`cd` into `portfolio-api`, then run:

+    $ npm install && npm start

+to install all dependencies and start server.
+You can now browse the application in your browser at your localhost.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/jacqueline-lam/portfolio.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.